diku-dk/alpacc/README.md

 # Alpacc
 Alpacc is a LLP parser generator [1] which creates parsers written in [Futhark](https://futhark-lang.org/).
 The parser will be able to compute the sequence of production rules used to construct the input string.

 ## Defining parsers
 Either a terminal or a nonterminal can be defined on each line which ends in a semicolon.

 ## Terminals
 Terminals must be named with `lowercase` letters and are defined by a regular expression.
-The valid
+The valid regex operations are concatenation `RS`, alternation `R|S`, kleene star `R*`, ranges `[a-zA-Z\s]` and one or more matches `R+`.

+Terminals can also be defined in the nonterminal definitions as a string literal `"("`.

+A special terminal is `ignore` which is a terminal that will always be removed before the terminals are given to the parser or the terminals are returned.

 ## Nonterminals
+Nonterminals must be named with `UPPERCASE` letters by the possible right-hand productions.
+A production can result in different right-hand side separated by `|`.
+These right-hand sides are sequences of nonterminals and terminals separated by whitespace.

 ## Example
 The following grammar is found in [grammars/paper_grammar.cg](grammars/paper_grammar.cg).